dkessner/PCHA_2021-22/doc/class_info.md

 ### Mathletes

-As a PCHA student you are automatically a Mathlete, which means:
+As a PCHA student you are a mathlete, which means:

 1. You love math!
 2. You will participate in the California Math League (CML), which will